Indigenous Education in Trillium Lakelands District School Board

 Trillium Lakelands District School Board (TLDSB) is committed to building meaningful relationships with Elders, Knowledge Keepers, Senators, Community Stakeholders, and Indigenous families.
 We are committed to further support our students and staff as they learn the rich and vibrant cultural traditions, histories, and contributions of Indigenous Peoples of Turtle Island.

 ‘Guiding the Way’ is the TLDSB framework that supports the education and achievements of First Nations, Métis, and Inuit students.
 The framework is based on the Ontario Ministry of Education’s First Nations, Métis, and Inuit Education Policy Framework, which was released in 2007.
 The framework is also supported by the 2018 Social Studies, History and Geography Curriculum for K-8 and the 2019 First Nations, Métis and Inuit Studies Curriculum for Grades 9-12.

 Curriculum connections are made in all subject areas in both elementary and secondary schools highlighting Indigenous heritage, culture, and perspectives.
-Several locally developed curriculum support resources have been created by TLDSB and our community partners called ‘Integrating First Nations, Métis and Inuit Perspectives’ for classroom use from K-12.
+Several locally developed curriculum support resources have been created by TLDSB and our community partners called ‘Integrating First Nations, Métis and Inuit Perspectives’ for classroom use from Kindergarten to Grade 12.
 Indigenous Studies courses are offered at each of the seven secondary schools in TLDSB.

 An Indigenous Education Advisory Committee meets regularly to guide initiatives and activities in TLDSB schools ensuring that Indigenous history and culture is honoured and celebrated with respect.